 Pop-up shops are temporary stores that “pop into” empty storefronts, and have been proven to increase foot traffic.

-We fill vacant stores with vibrant businesses.
+We fill vacant stores with vibrant businesses using an alternative tenancy model.
 The commercial vacancy rate on Danforth East has decreased from 17% to 9%.

-- 25 pop-up shops in 24 months, 9 vacant storefronts permanently leased
+- 27 pop-up shops since Oct 2012, 9 vacant storefronts permanently leased

-- 4 vacant storefronts are permanently leased to small enterprises incubated by this project: In This Closet, Fareal Custom Tshirts; LEN: Democratic purveyors of beautiful things and Veritus Pictures
+- 3 vacant storefronts are permanently leased to small enterprises incubated by this project: In This Closet, Fareal Custom Tshirts; LEN: Democratic purveyors of beautiful things

 - 1 pop-up shop applicant skipped becoming a pop-up completely and secured a permanent lease: Ankh Yoga